Praptimahadik/Heart-Disease-Prediction/README.md

 The main objective of plotting histograms was to understand the shape of distributions, whether variables followed normal distribution patterns, whether they were skewed, and whether extreme values or outliers existed.

-The age variable showed that a large number of patients were concentrated in middle-aged groups, indicating that heart disease cases in the dataset were more common among middle-aged and older individuals.
-This aligns with medical understanding that heart disease risk often increases with age.
-*The resting blood pressure distribution showed reasonable spread, but a few observations appeared on the higher side, suggesting possible extreme blood pressure values.
-This hinted at potential outliers that would later require treatment.

-The serum cholesterol variable also showed variability, with some patients having noticeably high cholesterol levels.
-Since high cholesterol is often linked to cardiovascular risk, this variable appeared potentially important for prediction.
-Some extreme values also suggested possible outliers.

-The distribution of maximum heart rate achieved appeared relatively moderate, with observations spread around central values.
-This feature seemed fairly well distributed without major abnormalities.

-The oldpeak variable, which measures ST depression, showed some skewness in its distribution, indicating non-symmetrical spread and possible presence of unusual values.

-Overall, univariate analysis of numerical features helped identify distribution patterns, feature variability, and potential outliers.
-These findings later supported decisions related to outlier detection and preprocessing.

 ####  1.2 Categorical Variable Analysis
 For categorical variables, countplots were used to visualize category frequencies and understand how observations were distributed across classes.
 The categorical variables analyzed included sex, chest pain type, number of major vessels, fasting blood sugar, resting ECG results, exercise induced angina, slope of peak exercise ST segment, and thal.

 The purpose of this analysis was to examine category frequencies, detect imbalance in categories, and understand how often certain medical conditions or attributes occurred in the patient population.

-The sex feature showed the distribution of male and female patients, helping assess whether one gender was more represented in the dataset.

-The chest pain type variable showed variation across categories, with some chest pain types occurring much more frequently than others.
-This is important because different chest pain types may carry different levels of heart disease risk.

-The number of major vessels feature revealed how vessel blockages were distributed across patients and suggested possible relevance in disease prediction.

-The fasting blood sugar feature helped observe the proportion of patients with elevated glucose levels.

-The resting ECG categories showed variation in heart electrical activity conditions.

-The exercise induced angina feature was particularly useful because the presence or absence of angina during exercise may indicate cardiac issues.

-Similarly, the slope of peak exercise ST segment and thal showed different category distributions, and these differences may contribute significantly to classification.

-From these plots, it was observed that certain chest pain categories appeared more frequently, thal categories showed noticeable variation, and some categorical features appeared likely to be strong disease indicators.

-Thus, categorical univariate analysis provided valuable insights into feature frequencies, possible imbalance, and medically important category patterns.

 ### Bivariate Analysis
 ####  Numerical Features vs Target
 To analyze the relationship between numerical variables and the target variable heart_disease_present, boxplots were used to compare the distribution of each continuous feature across the two target classes: patients without heart disease (0) and patients with heart disease (1).
 Boxplots are particularly useful because they display median values, spread, interquartile ranges, and outliers, making it easier to compare how each feature behaves across both groups.

-Age vs Heart Disease
-The boxplot for age showed that patients with heart disease generally tended to belong to slightly higher age groups compared to patients without heart disease.
-The median age for the disease group appeared higher, suggesting age may have a positive relationship with heart disease risk.
-Although there was overlap between the two classes, the shift in central tendency indicates age may contribute to prediction.

-Resting Blood Pressure vs Heart Disease
-The resting blood pressure boxplot showed that patients diagnosed with heart disease tended to have slightly higher blood pressure values compared to those without disease.
-The disease group also showed a wider spread and some extreme observations, suggesting greater variability in blood pressure among affected patients.
-This supports the medical relevance of blood pressure as a cardiovascular risk factor.

-Serum Cholesterol vs Heart Disease
-For serum cholesterol, the boxplot showed noticeable differences between the two groups.
-Patients with heart disease appeared to have relatively higher cholesterol levels, with a broader spread and presence of outliers.
-The larger variation and elevated values in the disease group suggest cholesterol may be an important predictor of heart disease.

-Maximum Heart Rate Achieved vs Heart Disease
-The boxplot for maximum heart rate achieved showed a contrasting pattern, where patients without heart disease generally reached higher heart rates compared to those with disease.
-The heart disease group showed relatively lower median values, which may indicate reduced cardiac performance among affected patients.
-This difference suggests maximum heart rate has strong predictive relevance.

-Oldpeak (ST Depression) vs Heart Disease
-Among all numerical variables, oldpeak showed one of the clearest distinctions between classes.
-Patients with heart disease generally exhibited higher ST depression values than patients without disease.
-The disease group showed higher medians and greater spread, indicating abnormal ST depression is strongly associated with heart disease presence.
-This suggests oldpeak may be one of the most influential predictors.

 ####  Categorical Features vs Target
 To analyze relationships between categorical variables and heart disease, countplots were generated using the target variable as the hue.
 These plots helped compare how category frequencies differed between patients with and without heart disease, allowing visual identification of features associated with higher disease risk.

-Sex vs Heart Disease
-The graph for sex showed variation in disease prevalence across gender categories.
-One gender appeared more represented among heart disease cases, suggesting sex may influence risk and contribute to prediction.

-Chest Pain Type vs Heart Disease
-The chest pain type countplot showed some of the strongest class differences.
-Certain chest pain categories had noticeably higher counts among patients with heart disease, while others appeared more common in non-disease cases.
-This strong separation suggests chest pain type is an important indicator and potentially a high-impact predictive feature.

-Number of Major Vessels vs Heart Disease
-The graph for number of major vessels showed a clear trend where certain vessel categories had higher association with heart disease.
-Patients with greater vessel involvement appeared more likely to belong to the disease class.
-This aligns with medical understanding and makes this feature highly significant.

-Exercise Induced Angina vs Heart Disease
-The countplot for exercise induced angina showed a strong contrast between the two classes.
-Patients experiencing exercise-induced angina appeared more frequently in the heart disease group, indicating a strong relationship with disease presence.
-This was one of the clearest categorical indicators.

-Thal vs Heart Disease
-The thal feature also showed strong variation between classes.
-Some thal categories were much more associated with heart disease than others, suggesting this variable carries substantial predictive power.

-Resting ECG and ST Segment Slope vs Heart Disease These variables showed moderate differences across target classes.
-While separation was not as strong as chest pain or thal, the graphs still suggested potential association with disease outcomes.

 ###  Multivariate Analysis
 While univariate and bivariate analyses study individual features and pairwise relationships, multivariate analysis explores interactions among multiple variables simultaneously.